kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: Delete from 4 from 2-node by barrowing**

-we barrow the 2 from the left sibling, moving it into the parent and bringing 3 down from the parent creating a 3-node.
+we barrow the 2 from the left sibling, moving it into the parent, and we bring 3 down from the parent creating a 3-node.

 .. figure:: ../images/delete-barrow-2.jpg
    :align: center